 Jog falls (253 m, Sharavathi river, Shimoga, Karnataka)

-By far the most popular amongst the Indian waterfalls, the Jog falls barely makes it to the Top 10.
-It is a paradoxical waterfall in that when flowing in full force (and that is rare since the construction of the Lingamakki dam in 1964) it could easily be one amongst the 5 most magnificent waterfalls in the world but because of the reduced flow it has been stripped of its former glory.
+By far the most popular amongst the Indian waterfalls, the Jog falls barely makes it to the Top 10 (8th according to WWD).
+It is a paradoxical waterfall in that when flowing in full force (and that is rare since the construction of the Lingamakki dam in 1964) it could easily be one amongst the most magnificent waterfalls in the world but because of the reduced flow it has been stripped of its former glory.
 Most tourists who land at the falls at the wrong time (anytime other than Monsoon) are actually appalled at the falls.
 It was recently ranked by world waterfall database as the 13th best waterfall in the world.
-It is also India’s widest (472 m) and the second most voluminous (after Shivanasamudra falls) discharging an average of 153 cubic metre per second.
+It is also India’s widest (610 m at its peak – 472 m per WWD) and the 2nd most voluminous (after Shivanasamudra falls) discharging an average of 153 cubic metre per second.

 Another relatively unknown waterfall from India.
 Amazingly Barehipani was dropped from the list and another one from Orissa was included.
 Located in the naxalism affected district of Sundergarh not many outsiders know of this amazing waterfall.
-Of all the waterfalls in the list (if Barehipani is excluded), this one is the closest from my home and a visit to it would surely happen sooner or later.
+Of all the waterfalls in the list, after Barehipani, this is closest from my home and a visit to it would surely happen sooner or later.

-This was my way of paying tribute to a form of nature which i worship so dearly.
-Waterfalls attract me no bounds and i am sure there are few people on earth as crazy as me when it comes to waterfalls.
-I have tried my best to provide exact details of the falls along with their locations, features and personal experiences.
-I have pictures of the ones i have visited but i preferred putting in pictures from Google.
-Kindly contact me if there is any anomaly you see, or if there is anything you want to discuss about this post in particular and waterfalls in general.
+This was my way of paying tribute to a form of nature I worship so dearly.
+Waterfalls attract me no bounds and I am sure there are few people on earth as crazy as me when it comes to waterfalls.
+I have tried my best to provide exact details of the falls along with their locations, features and personal experiences as relevant.
+I have pictures of the ones I have visited but I preferred putting pictures from Google.
+Kindly drop a comment or contact me at firstname.lastname@example.org, facebook.com/easyvivek, twitter.com/vivekbabaji if there is an anomaly you see, or if there is anything you want to discuss about this post in particular and waterfalls in general.
 The pleasure would be absolutely mine.